oblinger/HookAnchorApp/MY/MySys/My Hacks/DAT.md

-    top_folder/subfolder/.../file.part.subpart...subsubpar
+    top_folder/subfolder/.../_spec_.file1.part.subpart...subsubpar
+       _spec_.yaml
+           file1:
+           annotations:
+      annotations.json

+d = Dat.load(). <-- folders
+Dat.get(d, "fffff")
+do.load() <-- python objects

 Tree of Values:
-- Above string is the name-string for a value within the tree of values.
+- The above string is the name-string for a value within the tree of values.
 - The file for this value is relative to the sync folder or any other mounted folder.
 - First system will scan all mounted folders for a local copy of the indicated file, if found that value is loaded.
 	- Else if the indicated folder is in the sync folder it is used